waterponey/tick/doc_new/modules/api.rst

 .. _api-simulation:

-:mod:`mlpp.simulation`: Simulation classes and fuctions
+:mod:`tick.simulation`: Simulation classes and fuctions
 =======================================================

 This module contains all simulation tools available in tick.